FDio/csit/docs/tag_documentation.rst

     the devices.

 3_NODE_SINGLE_LINK_TOPO
-    3 nodes connected in a circular topoloty with at least one link interconnecting devices.
+    3 nodes connected in a circular topology with at least one link interconnecting devices.

 Objective TAGs
 --------------

+SKIP_PATCH
+    Test case(s) marked to not run in case of vpp-csit-verify (i.e. VPP patch) and csit-vpp-verify jobs (i.e. CSIT patch).

 Environment TAGs
 ----------------